 Senior Assoc.
 AD of Compliance & Academic Services/

 |Andrea Adams-Manning, Student Ombuds

 Director of ADA Compliance, Administration & Finance

 Bldg.
 6, Room 1314 │ (904) 620-2870

 OTHER RESOURCES: Certain UNF positions, known as Campus Security Authorities (CSAs) are mandated under federal law to report crimes and their locations per the Clery Act, but not investigate or determine whether an incident is actually a crime.
 For a list of positions designated as CSAs, please see UNF Policy 1.0120P, titled Campus Safety and Security Reporting.
-Additional positions are also designated as “Responsible Employees" meaning they are required to promptly report allegations of sexual misconduct, as defined in Regulation 1.0050R, by or against any student, employee, contractor or visitor to the University’s Title IX Administrator or any divisional Title IX Coordinator.
+Additional positions are also designated as “Responsible Employees" meaning they are required to promptly report allegations of sexual misconduct, as defined in Regulation 1.0050R, by or against any student, employee, contractor or visitor to the Title IX Coordinator or any Deputy Title IX Coordinator.

 For employees who believe they have been subjected to discrimination, discriminatory harassment, retaliation, or